Bounded cohomology property on a smooth projective surface with Picard number two: Study for

+Here, $q(X)$ is the irregularity of $X$. \end{proposition} Thanks to Proposition \ref{keyprop}, we can quickly prove the following result. \begin{proposition} Every smooth projective surface $X$ with the Picard number $\rho(X)=1$ satisfies the bounded cohomology property. \end{proposition} \begin{proof} We may assume that $\kappa(X)\le0$ or $\kappa(X)=2$.
+Note that every curve $C$ on $X$ is nef and big.
+If $\kappa(X)\le0$, then $h^1(\mathcal O_X(C))=0$ follows from Kawamata-Viehweg vanishing theorem (cf. \cite[Theorem 2.64]{KM98}).
+If $\kappa(X)=2$, then we may assume that $K_X=aH$ and $C=dH$ with $a,d\in\bR_{>0}$.
+Now $(K_X-C)C=(a-d)dH^2$.
+If $d\ge a$, then $(K_X-C)C\le0$.
+Then by Riemann-Roch theorem and Proposition \ref{iq1} imply that

-\begin{proposition} Let $C$ be a curve on a smooth projective surface $X$.
+If $d<a$, then $C^2\le a^2H^2h^0(\mathcal O_X(C))$.
+This ends the proof by Proposition \ref{keyprop}. \end{proof} \begin{proposition} Let $C$ be a curve on a smooth projective surface $X$.
 Suppose $C^2=0$.
 Then there exists a constant $a_C$ such that $l_D\le a_C$ for every $n>0$ and every curve $D\in |nC|$ (note that being a curve implies $D$ is reduced and irreducible). \end{proposition} \begin{proof} Take a curve $D\in |nC|$.
 If $\kappa(X,C)=0$, then $D=C$.
 Now we may assume that $\kappa(X,C)=1$.
 By \cite[Corollary 2.1.38]{Lazarsfeld04}, there exists a constant $a>0$ and sufficiently large integer $m=m(C)>0$ such that

 for all sufficiently large $n\ge m$.
 So we have